High-dimensional Mixed Graphical Models

 In this paper, we propose a simplified version of the conditional Gaussian distribution which reduces the number of parameters significantly yet maintains flexibility.
-To fit the model in a high-dimensional setting, we impose a sparsity assumption on the underlying graph structure and develop a node-based regression approach with the group lasso penalty \citep{Yuan06}, since edges in the mixed graphical model are associated with groups of parameters.
-The group lasso penalty in itself is not computationally efficient, and we develop a much faster weighted $\ell_1$ approximation to the group penalty which is of independent interest.
+To fit the model in a high-dimensional setting, we impose a sparsity assumption on the underlying graph and develop a node-based regression approach with the group lasso penalty \citep{Yuan06}, since edges in the mixed graphical model are associated with groups of parameters.
+The group lasso penalty in itself is not computationally efficient due to the overlaps between groups, and we develop a much faster weighted $\ell_1$ approximation to the group penalty which is of independent interest.
 The simulation results show promising model selection performance in terms of estimating the true graph structure under high-dimensional settings.

-To start with, we give a brief introduction to the conditional Gaussian distribution and its Markov properties following \citet{Lauritzen96}.
+We start with a brief introduction to conditional Gaussian distribution and its Markov properties following \citet{Lauritzen96}.